rickardlindberg/rickardlindberg.me/writing/agdpp-pygame-separation-design/index.markdown

 ---
 title: 'DRAFT: Separating pygame completely from the rest of the game'
-date: 2023-04-14
+date: 2023-04-15
 tags: agdpp,draft
 ---

 **This is a work in progress that will change.
 Like to see it finished?
 Let me know by sending me an email.**

 In this episode we reflect on our current design.
-We see something that bothers us and talk about it and how to fix it.
+I see something that bothers me.
+We talk about it and how to fix it.

 ## The problem